forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 ## Social Geography

-### Dirty Air Exposure Increases is associated to a high Prevalence of Severe Covid
-#### Air Pollution
-_Through Air Pollution_: High rates of air pollution occur frequently in industrialized densely populated regions which have inversion weather situations (usually in the winter).
-Examples (order: most polluted air first, source: estimates from watching the maps at ventusky.com): northern India, central and northern China (including Wuhan), northern Italy, Tehran

-Specifically for Italy a correlation between Covid and air pollution is shown by [Kotsiou et al](#kotsiou).

-#### Smoking
-_Through Smoking_: Smokers and Ex-Smokers.
-Ex-smokers have a higher risk for severe risk than never smokers.

-> However the overall health benefits of a smoke stop outweigh by fare a possible increased Covid incidence: Current smokers seem to have no higher Covid risk than never smokers, but a lower risk than former smokers.
-This could be caused by (possibly toxic) environment changes in the lung when smoking.[Local environment changes in the lungs](../6_prevention_and_treatment/temperature_modulation.md) can also be achieved with sauna or steam inhalation which don't have the possibility of health hazards which smoke has.

-> 12.6.21: It's not about smoke-free - Everyone should judge the risks to take in life on his own.
-Add restrictions for addictives, I consider as adequate however.

-### High Overweight Prevalence is associated to High Covid Prevalence and Death Rates
-* *Observations:*
-    Countries with high rates of obesity tend to have much more severe cases than countries with lower rates but otherwise similar characteristics.

-    Selected countries with high rates of obesity (in decreasing order, source: obesity.procon.org):
-    US, Jordan, Turkey, Mexico, UK, Hungary, Israel, Czechia

-    Few obesity: Vietnam, Bangladesh, India, Nepal, Japan

-* *Possible Explanation:*
-    * One reason is that obesity increases the risk for severe Covid.
-But the case counts seem to increase overall i.e. also in people which are not obese [to check and cite/provide evidence].
-    * It is observed that the number of exhaled particles is correlated to the BMI, so obesity may increase transmission.

 ### Cities versus Rural
 A main distinguishing feature between rural and cities is that in rural areas people are segregated by geographical distance (corresponding a lower population density over entire regions) and thus the time to travel while in cities people tend to be segregated by social factors such as interest/jobs/hobbies/age/world views.
 The distance separation induces well defined clusters (villages).
 Social factors yield clusters to but the borders are softer and the clusters are different for each social factor.